 If you need to run a lot of appliances on your generator for a longer time, it may be worth it to invest in one of the more expensive, longer-lasting generators such as the Honda or Yamaha.
-Or you could try the Westinghouse, which is more budget-friendly.
+Or you could try the Champion, which is more budget-friendly.

 How noisy is a generator?

 The design of a generator has more to do with noise level than the fuel used to power it.
 It is helpful to check the noise rating (and the fine print included there) to determine just how noisy or quiet a generator will be.

 Some generators will be noisier because their rating was determined from 7 to 10 feet away, whereas the noise level of others was tested whilst standing right next to it.
 Most of the inverter generators that we have reviewed here were created to be less noisy (or around the same) as a normal conversation or the quiet hum of a coffee shop.